Arbol-Project/Arbol-dApp/README.md

 ## Chainlink Node (bridge)

 A Docker Compose project to launch an Arbol-Chainlink node on a new AWS EC2 (Amazon Linux 2) instance.
-The project deploys containers for a Chainlink node for fulfilling smart contract oracle requests, an IPFS daemon for retrieving Arbol weather data and listening to IPFS-HTTP requests, and a Gunicorn server running a Chainlink external adapter for serving requests and computing payout evaluations on retrieved data.
+The project deploys containers for a [Chainlink](https://github.com/smartcontractkit/chainlink) node for fulfilling smart contract oracle requests, an [IPFS](https://github.com/ipfs/go-ipfs) daemon for retrieving Arbol weather data and listening to IPFS-HTTP requests, and a Gunicorn server running a Chainlink external adapter for serving requests using the [dClimate Python Client](https://github.com/dClimate/dWeather-Python-Client) and computing payout evaluations on retrieved data.

 To launch a new node with new or imported credentials and contract data, run the following: